SergiiGarkusha/Cacher/README.md

-Go Cacher helps you to manage memory cache.
+Go Cacher helps you to manage memory cache (go get github.com/SergiiGarkusha/Cacher).

 See it in action:

+Example:

 package main